Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant

 and later repeat this segment $r$ times to approximate $e^{-iHt}$.
 Originally, a finite cutoff parameter $K$ was introduced in the Taylor expansion to truncate the infinite series.
-In this work, however, we take the limit $K\to\infty$ and retain the full Taylor series.
+We instead take the limit $K\to\infty$ and retain the full Taylor series.
 As we explain below, sampling from the resulting infinite summation can be performed efficiently.

 \paragraph*{LCU decomposition of one segment $S_r$ --}